EPFL-Center-for-Imaging/splinebox/README.md

 ## Usage

-Here is a minimal example of cubic B-spline in 2D with 3 knots.
+Here is a minimal example of a cubic B-spline in 2D with 3 knots.

 ```python
 import splinebox